cyyeh/exercises-in-programming-style/14-abstract-things/README.md

   for doing that vary

-- The rest of the application uses the things not by what they are but by they do in abstract
+- The rest of the application uses the things not by what they are but by what they do in the abstract

 Possible names: